ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 {{% fig "me-mills/1907-09-23-barn-rent" "800" /%}}

-I have not found a deed that corresponds to this date.
+I have not found a deed that corresponds to this date in the deed indexes for Caroline or Danby that are preserved by the Tompkins County Clerk.
 Interestingly, there is a real estate transaction between Amanda Lounsbery and John Roe earlier in 1907, that is perhaps related to the barn rental:

 {{% fig "mills-home/deeds-164-253-lounsbery-roe" "800" /%}}